 Catch up on the latest data and analysis related to COVID-19 in Gloucestershire.

 COVID19 intelligence is important to ensure we understand the direct and indirect impact of COVID19 on the population of Gloucestershire.

 The dashboard includes information about total cases and rates per 100,000 populations by nation, region, Upper Tier Local Authority (such as Gloucestershire) and Lower Tier Local Authority (such as districts).
-The interactive map shows rates or numbers of cases in each area.
+The interactive map shows rates or numbers of cases in each area over the last 7 days.
 When rates are shown, the density of the colour indicates how high the rate is: darker colours mean higher rates.
 Selecting an area on the map highlights the area in the table to the left.